dsohk/rancher-keycloak-efk-integration-workshop/docs/Exercise-1-keycloak-integration-rancher.md

 ## Accessing SUSE Rancher server

-The url for accessing SUSE rancher is already shared over eamil, please copy and past in your favorite browser window.
+The url for accessing SUSE rancher is already shared over email, please copy and past in your favorite browser window.